Home Detention/Electronic Monitoring Program (EMP)

-The Electronic Monitoring Program, and Home Supervision Programs allow the court and Probation Department to use the least restrictive controls necessary to ensure court appearances and encourage pro-social behavior.
+The EMP and Home Supervision (HS) Programs allow the court and Probation Department to use the least restrictive controls necessary to ensure court appearances and encourage pro-social behavior.

-Home Supervision/GPS are also alternatives to “traditional” detention utilized by the court and Probation Department.
-Home Supervision and House Arrest provide enhanced supervision and accountability of minors in the community.
+HS/GPS are also alternatives to “traditional” detention utilized by the court and Probation Department.
+HS and House Arrest (HA) provide enhanced supervision and accountability of minors in the community.
 While on House Arrest, youth remain at home at all times except to attend school, church, counseling, and/or work, if employed.
 A youth may also participate in pro-social, extra-curricular school activities or programs deemed appropriate by the Deputy Probation Officer while on Home Supervision.

 Home Supervision (HS)

 HS is the least restrictive response to a probation violation and not considered secure custody time.
 The youth can only leave home at specific times if accompanied by a parent or guardian They may attend school, counseling and church, as well as extracurricular activities and work, if employed.

 The EMP is the most restrictive as it is ordered by the Court.
 The restrictions are the same as HA but the youth must also wear an ankle transmitter that cannot be removed.
 If the youth leaves the home, the Probation staff will be alerted.